Danish oil and polyurethane are two great wood finishes. But, what’s the difference between both?

 Polyurethane

-Polyurethane is a synthetic sealant that protects surfaces from moisture, scratches, and other damage.
-This sealant is gotten from the chemical reaction between polyols and isocyanate compounds.
+Polyurethane is a protective sealer used to protect interior and exterior surfaces from moisture, water, scratches, and weather elements.
+It’s obtained from the chemical reaction between polyols and isocyanate compounds.

 There are two types of polyurethane; oil-based and water-based.
 Both have similar features, but the difference in the solvent (water and oil) makes them have different drying times and durability levels.